-A Level & BTEC Examination Fees
+A Level and BTEC Fees

-Examination fees are payable upon confirmation of the examinations being taken by the student.
-Parents will be invoiced by the school alongside fees.
+Examination fees are payable upon confirmation of the examinations being taken by the student, usually Term 2 of Year 13, unless students are entered on to modular examinations (Mathematics and Geography).

+A level exam fees range from 800 to 1500 AED per subject.
+Parents will be invoiced by the school.
 Variation in the fee structure is dependent on the nature of the course and is controlled by the examining body.

+BTEC fees range from 1400 to 2000 AED per subject, they differ from A levels, they are payable after registration (due to being coursework based and no terminal exam), payable in Term 1 in Year 12.
 Practical subjects that include external moderation are often more expensive.
 JAS commits to working with other Dubai schools to share international moderators and hence try to keep costs down.